 The biology program at UDC is one of the most active and engaged on campus.
 Students have the opportunity to participate in a number of activities, including:

-- The STEM Center for Research and Development is a valuable resource for biology students and other students in STEM disciplines.
-The center offers course, research, and enrichment activities designed to strengthen students’ academic skills and engagement and to increase graduation rates.
+- The NSF/HBCU-UP funded STEM Center for Research and Development is a valuable resource for biology students and other students in Science, Technology, Engineering, and Mathematics (STEM) disciplines.
+The center offers courses, research experiences, and enrichment activities designed to strengthen students’ academic skills and engagement, and to increase graduation rates.

 - Beta Beta Beta Biological Honor Society

 - Beta Kappa Chi Scientific Honor Society

 Faculty Spotlight: UDC Biology Program

 Carolyn Cousin, Ph.D., professor and program coordinator for the Masters Degree in Cancer Biology, Prevention, and Control is an experienced cell biologist and parasitologist with a longstanding research interest in the area of schistosomiasis.
 She has received more than $5 million in grants from the NIH and the Agency for International Development to fund this research.
 Dr. Cousin has served as the principal investigator of a USDA-funded grant to examine the current perception of African Americans on cancer in the District of Columbia.
 She has received numerous awards and accolades for her teaching and research, both from within the University and from organizations such as the National Institute of Science, the Washington Post, Beta Kappa Chi Scientific Honor Society and the National Association for Equal Opportunity in Higher Education.